Learning Environment

 Student concerns are reviewed by a small group of deans (Assistant Dean for Basic Science, Assistant Dean for Clinical Curriculum, Associate Dean for Student Affairs, & Associate Dean for Curriculum) and the Learning Environment (LE) team (Director of the LE & LE Program Operations Specialist) at weekly Incident Response and Oversight Committee (IROC) meetings, and a determination is made about appropriate follow-up with the individual(s) named.
 Interventions could include feedback about the behavior, remediation, monitoring, or removal from teaching.
 All interventions are tracked.

 Identifying information is not shared outside of IROC discussions.
-Anonymized (versus confidential) aggregated reports go to the Clerkship Directors and Department Chairs, who may discuss data and comments from this section with their clerkship faculty and residents/fellows, only after your grade has been submitted (or sooner in very serious cases in which case you will be notified first).
+Anonymized (versus confidential) reports go to the Clerkship Directors and Department Chairs, who may discuss data and comments from this section with their clerkship faculty and residents/fellows, only after your grade has been submitted (or sooner in very serious cases in which case you will be notified first).

 None of the above IROC participants are mandatory reporters for Title IX purposes.